Adammantium/OutlookTemplateAddIn/README.md

 Because its in the AppData folder, it will make sure that users will have the templates available even when offline or not connected to a central storage server.
 ### Silent Install
 `"C:\Program Files\Common Files\microsoft shared\VSTO\10.0\VSTOInstaller.exe" /install OutlookTemplateAddIn.vsto /silent`
+### Certificate Issues
+As it's a self signed certificate, you might need to trust the certificate before installing it silently.
+Otherwise you might not get it installed without a popup dialog or it will exit with error code -300.
+Just export the certificate to a folder and trust it.
+After the installation you can remove it again, the AddIn will work anyways.
+#### Trust certificate
+`certutil -addstore "Root" "path_to_cert"`
+`certutil -addstore TRUSTEDPUBLISHER "path_to_cert"`
+#### Remove trusted certificate
+`certutil -delstore "Root" "adamite.de"`
+`certutil -delstore TRUSTEDPUBLISHER "adamite.de"`